 Work out fuel and fat burner

-We have all been at the gym and need that little boost to our workout.
+Ever been to the gym and need that little boost to our workout?
 Well great news the high caffeine found in green tea can improve your physical endurance by turning fatty acids into energy.
 Caffeine has been shown in some case studies to improve workouts by as much as 10%.

 It is also thought that green tea can also be used to help aid weight loss.
 Studies say that the antioxidant catechin and caffeine can help burn your body fat and increase your bodies metabolic rate.
 The safest bet is to keep working out though as nobody has found any real hard evidence, but having a cup of green tea before and after the gym can only help.